 Maximize the amount of grants and student aid your child can get

 This is especially crucial, since educational loans and grants are decreasing.
 But you need to know three key rules.

 First, pay off your credit cards and mortgages.
 Why?
 When determining your financial aid, schools look at your assets, not your net worth (i.e., assets minus debt).
 So if you have some extra cash sitting around, by paying off debt you’re reducing your assets, but not your net worth.
 In other words, paying off debt puts you in a better position to receive financial aid.

 Next, avoid taking retirement distributions (that is, dipping into your retirement fund).
 Retirement assets are not counted when determining financial aid.
 So keep your money in your retirement accounts as long as legally possible.

-4) Snag a good loan.
 Borrowing money for college is not a sin.
 It’s a better investment than a car, house, and a lot of other things that people borrow for.
 A Stafford loan is your first choice.
 Then use a PLUS loan if you need more money.
 But don’t rely on just loans because the borrowing rates are often pretty steep.
 Unlike credit card debt, though, interest on education loans are typically tax deductible.
 That reduces your true comparable interest rate.

-5) Shop for a better price on college.
 Yes, you can price compare when it comes to schools.
 Ivy League schools never sell themselves at bargain-basement prices.
 But there are terrific regional schools like Emory in Atlanta or Case Western Reserve in Ohio that offer a great education for a lower price.

-The bottom line: College is expensive, but still a terrific investment for the serious student.
+College is expensive, but still a terrific investment for the serious student.
 You really can make it happen for your kids if you get started today.